serverless/serverless/docs/providers/aws/events/sqs.md

 ## Setting the BatchSize

 For the SQS event integration, you can set the `batchSize`, which effects how many SQS messages can be included in a single Lambda invocation.
-The default `batchSize` is 10, and the max `batchSize` is 10000 for a standard queue, 10 for a FIFO queue.
-You can also set `maximumBatchingWindowInSeconds` to standard queues to specify the maximum amount of time in seconds to gather records before invoking the function.
-Read more [here](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html).
+The default `batchSize` is `10`.
+The max `batchSize` is `10000` for a standard queue, `10` for a FIFO queue.
+You can also set `maximumBatchingWindowInSeconds` (default is `0`) to standard queues to specify the maximum amount of time in seconds to gather records before invoking the function.
+Check [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) for more details.

 ```yml
 functions: